Brietoe/Essence/README.md

 A simplified version of the trading algorithm exists on my Github project "CryptoCowboy" The CryptoCowboy implementation is fully funtioning and actively trades on the live mainet.
 I will post the full implementation code for "CryptoCowboy" to Github after some cleaning up.

+TODO:
+Separate concerns and provide each functionality as a separate unit.
+Set up all functionalities to operate independently.
+Link Hot wallet to trading algorithm.
+Finish Akira protocol (allocating XRP to trade with vetted assets) Automate all token issuance and buyback.